What is behind a pre-trip inspection checklist?

 A pre-trip check is a state-mandated vehicle inspection that must be carried out every twenty-four hours.
 Daily checks may seem a little redundant to people who work outside the industry, but these checks are in place to catch things like low antifreeze levels, rear, and headlights outages, and transmission levels—to name a few.

 If a pre-inspection was hastily done or neglected altogether and something was missed, this could lead to major accidents that result in damage to equipment, injuries, and even death.
 Not only can that destroy a company’s reputation, but it’s also expensive when vehicles and cargo have to be replaced.
 On top of that, the company will have to pay for any lawsuits that arise from an accident.
 That’s why it’s so important to adhere to state pre-truck inspection regulations—to keep the road safe for all its drivers.

-What’s involved in pre-trip inspection, and what exactly needs to be done before a driver gets behind the wheel?
+What’s involved in pre-trip inspection checklist, and what exactly needs to be done before a driver gets behind the wheel?
 Here’s a brief overview of the topics we’ll be covering in this article:

 Among these categories a series of additional checks will have to be done before beginning your journey.
 In addition to providing more information on a pre-trip inspection checklist, this article will cover how long an inspection should take, why it’s important, what’s required to remain compliant with state and federal laws, and finally what it will cost you if you don’t comply.

 The most important reason to conduct a pre-trip inspection, of course, is to prevent traffic accidents, injuries, loss of life, and destruction of property.
 A secondary reason is a truck driver who fails to comply with state laws can end up losing their license and certifications, putting an abrupt end to their career in the transportation industry.